Cervical cancer kills hundreds of thousands of women each year, despite being preventable, detectable and curable.

 This is partly because many women don’t have access to lifesaving screening and treatment.

-In 2018, an estimated 311,000 women, including over 1,000 in the UK, died of cervical cancer.
-More than 85 percent of those women lived in low- and middle-income countries.
+In 2020, an estimated 342,000 women died of cervical cancer.
+More than 90 percent of those women lived in low- and middle-income countries.

 The inequality of this disease is stark.